Hakeem Johnson

-Hakeem Johnson (born June 14, 1994) is a professional Canadian football defensive back for the Edmonton Elks of the Canadian Football League (CFL).
+Hakeem Johnson (born June 14, 1994) is a Canadian professional football defensive back.
+He previously played for the BC Lions of the Canadian Football League (CFL).

 Junior career

 Following his high school playing career, Johnson played in the Canadian Junior Football League for the London Beefeaters from 2014 to 2015.

 University career

 Johnson played U Sports football for the Western Mustangs from 2016 to 2018.
 He was part of the 2017 Vanier Cup championship team where he was named an OUA second-team all-star that year.
 However, he suffered an ACL injury in the 2017 Yates Cup victory over the Wilfrid Laurier Golden Hawks, which kept him sidelined for the entire 2018 season.
 With the Mustangs, he played in 16 games where he had 22 tackles and three interceptions.

 Professional career

+BC Lions

-Johnson was drafted in the fourth round, 33rd overall, by the BC Lions in the 2019 CFL Draft and signed with the team on May 16, 2019.
+Johnson was drafted in the fourth round, 33rd overall, by the BC Lions in the 2019 CFL draft and signed with the team on May 16, 2019.
 Following the team's training camp in 2019, he was assigned to the practice roster.
 He then made his professional debut on September 6, 2019, against the Montreal Alouettes.
 He played in eight regular season games in 2019 where he had three defensive tackles and one special teams tackle.

 Due to the cancellation of the 2020 CFL season, Johnson did not play in 2020.
 He made the team's opening day roster in 2021 and played in all 14 regular season games.
 He made his first professional start on October 23, 2021, against the Winnipeg Blue Bombers where he had two tackles on defence.
 In the final game of the season, on November 19, 2021, he recorded his first career interception in a game against the Edmonton Elks when he picked off Dakota Prukop.
 In the 14 games that he played, he started in three, and recorded 12 defensive tackles, four special teams tackles, and one interception.

 Johnson again made the team's active roster following training camp in 2022 and dressed as a backup defensive back.
+He played in 16 regular season games where he recorded three defensive tackles and four special teams tackles.